Ageratina sodiroi

 Ageratina sodiroi is a species of flowering plant in the family Asteraceae.
 It is endemic to Ecuador, where it is widely distributed in the Andes.

-This plant grows as an herb, subshrub, or shrub.
+This plant grows as an herb, sub-shrub, or shrub.
 It grows in forests and upper Andean vegetation types up to 3500 meters in altitude.

 Etymology

 Ageratina is derived from Greek meaning 'un-aging', in reference to the flowers keeping their color for a long time.

-This name was used by Dioscorides for a number of different plants.
+The specific epithet of sodiroi refers to Luis Sodiro (1836–1909), who was an Italian Jesuit priest and a field botanist,who collected many plants in Ecuador.

+It was first published in Phytologia vol.19 on page 217 in 1970.